Header images courtesy of @852go and @dlky_nature (via Instagram)

 Feeling overstuffed after a food crawl gorging on mango mochi, red bean cakes, and other iconic Cheung Chau delicacies?
 Why not take a little saunter across the island to help your body digest and burn off those extra calories?

 The Cheung Chau Family Walk fits perfectly into your island day-trip itinerary, with a short, scenic route to Tung Wan Tsai Beach that won’t take more than an hour or two to complete.
-Passing through the highest point of the island at the North Lookout Pavillion, you’ll be treated to unobstructed panoramas of Cheung Chau and Lamma Island!
+Passing through the highest point of the island at the North Lookout Pavilion, you’ll be treated to unobstructed panoramas of Cheung Chau and Lamma Island!

 That being said, the topography of the island is relatively flat, so the inclines are not particularly steep—doable even for little ones!
 Starting from the main pier, walk along Pak She Praya Road and turn on Cheung Pak Road towards the trailhead of the family walk.

 Next to the basketball courts in front of Pak Tai Temple, you’ll see the path leading up to the Cheung Chau Family Walk.
 Although you’ll be climbing uphill for the first 20 minutes of the trail, the well-maintained concrete stairs and wooden railings make the ascent manageable.
-Before you know it, you’ll have reached the North Lookout Pavillion!
+Before you know it, you’ll have reached the North Lookout Pavilion!

 As much of the trail runs along hilly ridges, there is very little shade to speak of, particularly in the latter half of the hike.
 This comes as good news on the visual front, but it also means you’ll be fully exposed to the sun, so bring a hat and don’t be stingy with sunscreen!